I was writing this post and then I got the phone call. Here it is out of sequence, but oh so relevant to the week I had.

 After being given permission to let go, I did it.
 And because I wasn't fighting the urge to cry, I figured out what triggers the crying.
 There's a stretch to open the shoulder that involves repetitive motion with the therapist against the body.
 I'm turned away, my arm is in a bind and he's sitting against me to get leverage.
 It feels like being rocked like a baby.
 Tears started leaking out of my eyes.
 My brain?
 It went straight to "daddy"

 I fucking have daddy issues.
 No wonder, right?
 The dad who I was taken from/abandoned by, and the dad who took his place.
 I don't think I attached to either one.

 I still bawled in my car after, but didn't feel as weird about it, and the rest of my day was really difficult.
 The next day the phone call came blowing my entire week out of the water.

-In talking with therapist at my next appointment, conveniently scheduled a few days after the session and subsequent phone call, I wondered if I went to daddy because he's a male therapist.
+In talking with Therapist #2 at my next appointment, conveniently scheduled a few days after the session and subsequent phone call, I wondered if I went to daddy because he's a male therapist.
 If it was a female therapist would it be mom?
-Her take was maybe not as I have an attachment to my mom even though it's ambivalent.
-I don't seem to have an attachment to my dad much at all.
+Her take was maybe not as I have an attachment to my mom even though it's ambivalent and insecure.
+I don't seem to have an attachment to my dad.
 Could I really be going all the way back to infanthood?
-She posited that yeah, it could be infanthood.
+She concurred, it could be infanthood.